srinivasgunti/MyLearning/README.md

 $git push -u origin master
 -  -u  : To set which upstream branch on git hub do you want later pushes and pulls.
 -  From later point you can just use push or pull.
+-  Do this step every time you are on new branch.

 Making some changes to test.
+Did some more changes.